mochoabuilds/-cognition-/README.md

 ## 1.1 HOW DO WE BUILD COMPUTER VISION MACHINES?

 * We do this by building social graphs of the connections between people and goods (i.e. human-object interactions) in corner stores.
 Tho many challenges come with this approach.
 Corner stores' raw video streams have redundant frames so processing takes time, storage is huge and they are often bottlenecks during training.
 So how do we model social graphs across longer video stream timespans accurately, efficiently and with an ability to generalize?
 We use Neuro-Ethnographic Reasoning.
 Our model builds its social graphs around asking descriptive ("how many? is there?"), explanatory ("what is responsible for?"), predictive ("what will happen?"), counterfacutual ("what if?") and ethnographic research questions.
 * There is still no clear front runner for computer vision machine architectures.
-We must think differently when building the in-store social graphs of the connections between people and goods in corner stores.
+Classficiation errors reflect a general weakness of quantitative modeling: overestimation.
+Our ultimate goal is to create Neuro-Ethnographic social graphs - in which data from off-the-shelf cameras are collected, thoughtfully processed and fed into corner store applications in real-time.

-## 1.2 REAL WORLD APPLICATIONS
+## 1.2 CORNER STORE APPLICATIONS

 * Corner stores must evolve with shoppers' changing ideas of convenience.
 Our real-time computer vision machines merge all data silos - video streams, financial records, service notes - into a single platform.
-Next our machines are trained on thoughfully collected and annotated data that enables them to better handle complex corner stores scenarios.
-Working alongside flesh-and-blood workers our machines free humans up to perform other tasks.
+Next machines are trained on thoughfully collected data that enables them to better handle complex corner stores scenarios.
+Working alongside flesh-and-blood workers the machines allow for more autonomy and creativity.
 * WhatYouAlmostBoughtApp >> Detect shoppers' cross product interactions to better understand product positioning strategies and recommend yet more products
 * AutonomousCheckoutApp >> Keep track of human-object interactions to build 'running tabs' for each shopper along with automatic payments options